onepi-one/hello-word/README.md

 now i am anxious about myself

-maybe i should be delicated
+maybe I should be delicated